Sloths/Project-Two/README.md

 ## Installation

-TODO: Describe the installation process
+TODO: Screenshot showing program GUI and program running

-## Usage
+## Future Enhancements

-TODO: Write usage instructions
+TODO: List of features we wish to add if we had more time etc

 ## Credits